Skip to content

 • If your home is heated with gas, your central boiler (Therme) and other equipment are subject to an annual security check.
 You’ll need to make the appointment yourself and pay the costs, which can range from €130 to €250.
 A sticker placed on the boiler is your proof of a successful check-up and will also show the date your next inspection is due.
 Keep in mind that you’ll be steeply fined if you fail to do this, as regular maintenance is key to the safe use of gas for both yourself and your neighbors.

 • Many older buildings still have wood or oil-burning stoves, or the exhaust outlets they once were connected to.
 If this is the case, the property management (Hausverwaltung) will schedule appointments for a chimney sweep four times a year.
 Your only responsibility is to make the flat accessible for inspection.
-Chimney sweeps are centrally organized by each municipality and the inspections are free of charge.
+Chimney sweeps are centrally organized by each municipality.

 Industrieroboter mit Mann